jmf1sh/jmf1sh.github.io/content/posts/2011-08-19-classical-mechanics-part-2.md

 tags = ["classical-mechanics"]
 +++

 This post has been migrated from my old blog, the [math-physics learning seminar](https://mathphysseminar.blogspot.com/).
+The original post can be found [here](https://mathphysseminar.blogspot.com/2011/08/classical-mechanics-2-euler-lagrange.html).

 After the previous post, we are now familiar with Newton's 2nd law